-The engine has so many components, if one gets out of place, it can throw off the whole system.
-The following are some of the parts we often repair or replace:
+Since the engine has so many components, if one gets out of place, it can throw off the whole system.
+Here are some of the engine parts we often repair or replace during an engine repair:

 - Fan or Serpentine Belt